nearform/nscale-workshop/ex2.md

 Let's take the example we built in [exercise 1](https://github.com/nearform/nscale-workshop/blob/master/docker-intro.md), and place it in a git repository on github.

+In this tutorial, our test repo will be: git@github.com:nearform/nscale-workshop-intro-docker-sample.git

+### Custom build directory

 We'll also include an `bash` script in our new repo, that can customize how the container will be built.
 In our case, this is really simple: